-Parts II and III
+Parts I and II

-Use Parts II and III to:
+Use Parts I and II to:

-- Report your qualified disaster recovery assistance distributions, - Report any repayments of qualified disaster recovery assistance distributions, and - Figure the taxable amount, if any, of your qualified disaster recovery assistance distributions.
+- Report any repayments of qualified disaster recovery assistance distributions, and - Figure the taxable amount, if any, of your qualified disaster recovery assistance distributions.

 Note.
-Distributions from retirement plans (other than IRAs) are reported in Part II and distributions from IRAs are reported in Part III.
+Distributions from retirement plans (other than IRAs) are reported in Part I and distributions from IRAs are reported in Part II.